jeff-suliga/jeff-suliga.github.io/Posts/SuligaFormulae/SuligaFormulae.md

 publish-date: In Progress
 ---

 **A Starting Note:** I tried to make this page accessible for most viewing platforms.
-This being said, there is a lot of math equations/expressions that may be difficult to see properly on larger screens.
+This being said, there are a lot of math equations/expressions here that may be difficult to see properly on larger screens.
 If this is the case for you, right click (hold down if using a tablet) on any of the sections containing math-formatted text and a small MathJax menu will pop up.
 Click on "Math Settings" > "Scale All Math..." and input a number greater than 100 to increase the size of the math text.
 You can also set a zoom trigger to cause a bigger window containing the math section to pop up on a double click.

 This post will showcase two different formulas that I came up with in my latter years of high school.